kuzzleio/kuzzle/CONTRIBUTING.md

 * Follow [The Boy Scout Rule](http://programmer.97things.oreilly.com/wiki/index.php/The_Boy_Scout_Rule)

 ## Tools
 For development only, we built a specific docker-compose file: `docker-compose-debug.yml`.
-You can use it for profile, debug, test a variable on the fly, add breakpoints and so on, thanks to [Node Inspector](https://github.com/node-inspector/node-inspector).
+You can use it to profile, debug, test a variable on the fly, add breakpoints and so on, thanks to [Node Inspector](https://github.com/node-inspector/node-inspector).

 Run the stack with: